 When enabled on a website, Gzip compresses the files before transferring them from the server.
 Hence, it improves pagespeed, loading time and also saves data usage of the user.
 If you’re interested to know more about Gzip Compression check out these links [1, 2].

 How does it work?

-Let’s have a look on the given below example to understand the Gzip Compression…
+Let’s have a look at the given below example to understand the Gzip Compression…

 Suppose if your HTML file contents following strings…